antitoxic/signali/README.md

 ```

-The code above will behave the same as "Example 1" unless the client requests data in html format.
+The code above will behave the same as "Example 1" unless the client requests data in html format (*or doesn't specify format*),
+which is the common case for browsers.
 If the client requests html response the code above will put all errors in a session variable
 and redirect to `route-name`.
 Useful when you want to show errors in the same form the input originated from.